marcotukan/economic_report_template/sauce_market_example.md

 This is a proposal for the possible content that a sauce market report should have.

+___

 ## Market structure

+We should provide information on the market size, competitors, market share and insights about supply and demand.
+A good example is found here https://oec.world/es/profile/bilateral-product/sauces-and-seasonings/reporter/mex

 ### General structure